Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 2. Tile Tricks

-Vary the size of the tiles to highlight architectural details of the room.
+Vary the size of the tiles to highlight the architectural details of the room.

-Using light colored tiles (think white, beige or gray) is a key small bathroom flooring idea that helps enhance the space by reflecting light falling on it.
+Using light colored tiles (think white, beige or gray) is a crucial small bathroom flooring idea that helps enhance the space by reflecting light falling on it.

 3. Add a Sliding Shower Door

-One of my favorite space saving small bathroom ideas is to have a bi-fold door or a sliding door instead of traditional swinging door.
+One of my favorite space-saving small bathroom ideas is to have a bi-fold door or a sliding door instead of the traditional swinging door.